FAQEUCyber Resilience Act

 No.

-The March 2026 draft guidance says the CRA does not allow the manufacturer to transfer cybersecurity risk or responsibility to users or third parties.
-Information and instructions can support secure deployment, operation or integration, and can inform users about residual risks, but the obligation to place a secure product on the market and demonstrate conformity with the essential cybersecurity requirements remains with the manufacturer.
+The Commission's March 2026 draft guidance says the CRA does not allow the manufacturer to transfer cybersecurity risk or responsibility to users or third parties.
+Information and instructions can support secure deployment, operation or integration, and can inform users about residual risks, but the obligation to place a secure product on the market and demonstrate conformity with the Essential Cybersecurity Requirements remains with the manufacturer.

 If identified cybersecurity risks cannot be adequately addressed through appropriate measures, can the product still be placed on the market with warnings or accepted residual risk?